Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 Wheels and brakes

-It is best to start the assembly with the wheels, it is advisable to adhere to the following sequence:
+It is best to start assembly with the wheels; it is advisable to adhere to the following sequence:

-1. If the front wheel has any marks, it is important to determine its direction.
-If they are not on it, then it does not matter in which direction to fix it.
-When inserting the front wheel into the fork, care must be taken to ensure that it clearly falls into the grooves;
+1. If the front wheel has any markings, it is important to determine its direction.
+If they are not on it, then it does not matter in which direction to fasten it.
+When inserting the front wheel into the fork, you need to make sure that it fits neatly into the grooves;

-2. When mounting the eccentric in the bushing axle on the front wheel, you need to make sure that the springs are on both sides of the bushing, and the eccentric foot is on the left side;
+2. When mounting the eccentric into the hub axle on the front wheel, you need to make sure that the springs are on both sides of the hub and the eccentric tab is on the left side;

-3. At the end, the eccentric foot should be fixed parallel to the wheel axis, it should be fixed so that the wheel is securely fixed, but the main thing here is not to overdo it.
+3. Finally, the eccentric tab should be secured parallel to the wheel axis; it must be secured so that the wheel is securely fixed, but the main thing here is not to overdo it.

-After the wheels are done, you can move on to the brakes.
+Once the wheels are done, you can move on to the brakes.
 And we'll start with the brake cable.
-Before inserting the cables into the shirts, it is highly desirable to lubricate them.
+Before inserting the cables into the shirts, it is very advisable to lubricate them.
 If there are wheels rim brakes, they need to be fastened.
 You also need to pay attention to the brake lever: it is important that the levers are located symmetrically.

 Shifters and steering column

-Particular attention should be paid not only to the brake lever, but also to the gearshift knobs.
-Their cables also need to be lubricated before being "dressed" in the shirts intended for them.
-You don’t need to screw them all the way down, this will help, for example, at the time of a fall: the shifter will not break, but only turn slightly.
+Particular attention should be paid not only to the brake lever, but also to the handles for shifting gears.
+Their cables also need to be lubricated before being “dressed” in the shirts intended for them.
+They should not be screwed all the way down; this will help, for example, in the event of a fall: the shifter will not break, but will only turn slightly.

-The steering column has one feature: as a rule, it is already installed on a bicycle.
-But this feature of hers does not prevent us from paying a little attention to her.
+The steering column has one peculiarity: as a rule, it is already installed on the bicycle.
+But this feature of hers will not prevent us from paying a little attention to her.
 First of all, the surface of the steering column should be lubricated with grease.
-It is also important to carefully press the cups of the steering gear.
+It is also important to carefully press in the steering cups.

-The steering wheel in the takeaway must be fixed symmetrically, so that the brake levers are lowered down at a certain angle from the horizontal, namely about 40 degrees.
-It is also important to hang the cables correctly so that they do not get confused, and of course, it is important not to forget to secure the steering wheel well.
-This will help prevent falls and injuries in the future.
+The handlebars must be secured symmetrically so that the brake levers are lowered down at a certain angle from the horizontal, namely about 40 degrees.
+It is also important to hang the cables correctly so that they do not get tangled, and of course, it is important not to forget to secure the steering wheel well.
+This will help avoid falls and injuries in the future.

 Pedals

-There is absolutely nothing complicated in installing the pedals, it is only important to reckon with some subtleties.
-For example, you need to take into account the fact that the pedal must be twisted against the direction of movement of your bike.
-Just with this in mind, each pedal (both the right and the left) has a thread in different sides.
+There is absolutely nothing complicated in installing pedals; it is only important to take into account some subtleties.
+For example, you need to take into account the fact that the pedal must be twisted against the direction of your bike.
+Just with this in mind, each pedal (both right and left) has a thread in different sides.
 Therefore, it is important that each of them is in its place.
-The right pedal must be twisted clockwise, and the left - vice versa.
-Otherwise, nothing will come of it.
-For these purposes, which is quite obvious, a hex key is used.
-In the matter of pedaling, you can already forget about tenderness and caution - the more you twist them, the better.
+The right pedal must be twisted clockwise, and the left pedal - vice versa.
+Otherwise nothing will work.
+For these purposes, which is quite obvious, a hex wrench is used.
+When twisting the pedals, you can already forget about tenderness and caution - the more you twist them, the better.

-Here, in general, and all.
-To some, this matter may seem very simple and understandable - for professionals, for example, it takes no more than ten minutes to assemble one bicycle.
-Well, if the assembly process scares you and you don’t want to spend time on it, it’s okay, you can always entrust this dreary task to specialists.
+That's basically it.
+To some, this matter may seem very simple and straightforward - for professionals, for example, it takes no more than ten minutes to assemble one bicycle.
+Well, if the assembly process scares you and you don’t want to waste time on it, that’s okay, you can always entrust this dreary task to specialists.

-Looking forward to the future, we bought a tricycle for our Kinder in the winter.
-And winter, as you know, is not the season for such equipment, so the store gave it away with a good discount.
-The usual price is 6-7 thousand.
+With an eye on the future, we bought a tricycle for our kinder this winter.
+And winter, as you know, is not the season for such equipment, so the store gave it away at a good discount.
+Regular price 6-7 thousand.
 We bought it for 3500.
 For several months, the disassembled bike lay in a box and waited in the wings.
-And at the beginning of spring I got it to collect.
-By this time, the child had just grown up and the bike was supposed to come at the right time.
+And so at the beginning of spring I took it out to collect it.
+By this time the child had just grown up and the bicycle should have arrived at the right time.

-You must follow the instructions and warnings for assembling and using this tricycle or you will put your child at risk of serious injury or death.
+You must follow the instructions and warnings for assembling and using this tricycle or you will expose your child to the risk of serious injury or death.

 .
-This product is designed and recommended for use by children from 1.5 to 4 years of age.
+This product is designed and recommended for use by children from one and a half to four years of age.

 .
-This tricycle should not be used near swimming pools, or near steps or stairs, inclines or slopes, on wet, slippery or bumpy roads, or near parked or moving vehicles, highways, alleys or crowded areas.
+This tricycle should not be used near swimming pools, or near steps or stairs, inclined paths or slopes, on wet, slippery or bumpy roads or near parked or moving vehicles, highways, alleys or crowded places.
 Use common sense when using this bike.

 .
-This tricycle does not have a braking device.
+This tricycle does not have a brake device.
 This bike must be assembled by an adult before use.
 This product is designed and intended for outdoor use only.

 .
-Keep small parts, structural elements and plastic bags out of the reach of children.
-Make sure this bike is properly assembled by an adult before allowing a child to ride it.
+Keep small parts, components and plastic bags out of the reach of children.
+Make sure this bike is assembled correctly by an adult before allowing a child to ride it.

 .
-Instruct your child not to ride the bike alone.
+Instruct your child not to ride a bike together.

 .
-The second child can overload the bike.
-Make sure the child is not carrying anything on the bike that could obstruct her/his vision.
+The second child may overload the bike.
+Make sure your child does not carry anything on the bike that could obstruct her/his vision.
 A child should never put hands, feet or other parts of the body or clothing in moving parts when using a bicycle.

 .
-Never leave a child unattended!
-Babysitting is required at all times.
-The child should always wear shoes when cycling, do not allow to ride in the dust and after dark.
+Never leave your child unattended!
+Child supervision is required at all times.
+The child should always wear shoes when riding a bicycle, and should not be allowed to ride in dust or after dark.

 .
 This bike is not designed to be ridden standing up.

-We want to take a moment and thank you for purchasing this most secure tricycle.
-Our commitment to quality is your assurance that the bike has been designed to be safe, durable, comfortable and fun for your child.
+We want to take a moment and thank you for purchasing this safest tricycle.
+Our commitment to quality is your assurance that the bike has been designed to be a safe, durable, comfortable and fun product for your child.

 Important!
 Please read the following before assembling this bike:

-KEEP THESE INSTRUCTIONS IN A SAFE PLACE FOR FUTURE REFERENCE.
+KEEP THESE INSTRUCTIONS IN A SAFE PLACE FOR FUTURE USE.

 .
-Before assembling, carefully read all instructions and warnings before assembling and using this product.
+Please read all instructions and warnings carefully before assembling and using this product.

 .
 Make sure the box is empty.
 After that, start assembling.

 .
-If parts are missing or you have been given incorrect parts, please contact the Consumer Relations Department for assistance.
+If parts are missing or you are given incorrect parts, please contact Customer Relations for assistance.

 .
-Check boxes and packages from bike parts for missing parts.
+Check bicycle parts boxes and bags for missing parts.

 .
-Review the drawings and details before assembling.
+Please review the drawings and parts before starting assembly.

 .
-Lay out all unassembled parts.
-Group together the parts that you will need for all stages of assembly.
+Lay out any unassembled parts.
+Group together the parts you will need for all stages of the assembly.

 .
-Do not discard packing materials and box until the product is assembled.
+Do not throw away the packaging materials and box until the product has been assembled.

 .
-Keep your reference manuals.
+Save your reference manuals.
 They contain important information for use and care.

 columns 1